ganeshutah/Jove/Launch_Jove_in_This_Folder.md

     </font>
 </header>

-In summary, directory navigation from a browser appears to be much easier, if you typed "Jupyter notebook" while in this directory called "Jove".
+Directory navigation from a browser appears to be much easier if you typed "Jupyter notebook" while in this directory (which is the top-level directory you are in after git clone, i.e. Jove).

 That way you can easily navigate up/down the directory hierarchy quite conveniently.
 If you launched Jove within another directory,